SeongjinOliver/SeongjinOliver/README.md

 ### Seongjin Yoo - Oliver
-👋 Hi there.
+👋 Hi there I'm Oliver Yoo keeping calm and make all of things I planned, and never giving up things I am working.
 Welcome to my Github place.
 I am currently trying to get a job as a back-end.
+I will re-announce when and what kind of my respository will be updated! 🦖

+If you have any questions, feel free to contact me !
+Thank you
 ### 🌱Languages
 - Java (Intermediate)
 - C# (Intermediate)